Burl's Creek Event Grounds: Description

-Spanning over 585 acre, Burl's Creek Event Grounds is the largest unused outdoor music venue in Canada.
+Spanning over 600 acre, Burl's Creek Event Grounds is the largest outdoor event venue in Canada.
+It can host more than 100,000 people and park 33,000 cars.
 Operating as an event park since 1984, Burl's Creek changed ownership in 2014.
 Subsequent site alterations and landscaping developed three natural turf amphitheatres for concert viewing.
 A 1930s-era timber-framed barn was retrofitted into a centrepiece.
 Cat 5 Fibre cable was installed throughout the grounds, which are serviced by an independent cellular system.
-In addition to the Cat 5, the event grounds owns 1200 garbage cans, 225 portable toilets, 45 picnic tables, 3 shower trailers and a partridge in a pear tree.
+In addition to the Cat 5, the event grounds owns 1,200 garbage cans, 225 portable toilets, 45 picnic tables, and 3 shower trailers.
 Burl's Creek also offers camping on unzoned lands in conjunction with festivals.
 Celebrity TV personality Todd Jenereaux has assumed the position of EVP of Burl's Creek since 2017.

 Burl's Creek is located just east of Ontario Highway 11 between Oro-Medonte Line 8 and Oro-Medonte Line 7, north of Barrie.
 The grounds are accessed via three separate concession roads with connection to two Highway 11 interchanges, and Ridge Road, which runs from Barrie to Orillia.
 The venue is one hour from the Greater Toronto Area, 45 minutes to Muskoka, and under 15 minutes to Barrie or Orillia.
 Simcoe North Regional Airport is nearby.

 Burl's Creek owners purchased the legendary Barrie Speedway which sat adjacent to Burl's Creek property on Line 8 in Oro Medonte for decades.
 The Speedway was purchased in 2015 and demolished to make way for additional parking and camping lands for future music festivals.
 Prior to the closure of Barrie Speedway Burl's Creek held a private race with a number of local celebrities in attendance, most notably Joe Pileggi who came in second place while driving a police car.

 After Burl's Creek received full zoning of their lands in 2018, Burl's Creek issued a number of sanctions towards The Township of Oro Medonte and several township staff and council members.
 These sanctions were in response to numerous fines and penalties the township issued to Burl's Creek from 2015-2016.
 In addition to these sanctions a half a dozen mandates were also implemented by Burl's Creek towards all neighbouring properties that surround the event grounds.
 These mandates were implemented to prevent local townspeople from using the event grounds lands for personal use on foot or utility vehicles.